 The extreme cold and wind when a blizzard is taking place actually cause the temperature to feel a lot colder than it is.
 For example, when the wind speed is constantly at 30-35mph, the air against your skin will feel much colder than the actual temperature.
 This cold causes frostbite quite rapidly.

 As temperature drops, the ‘chill’ effect the wind has increases.
-There’s actually a calculator that estimates the wind chill effect on the body over a calculator.net
+There’s actually a calculator that estimates the wind chill effect on the body over at calculator.net.

-Do you know any fun or interesting facts about blizzards that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun or interesting facts about blizzards?
+Share them in the comments below!